wavebreaker-lucas/esg_gp_be/README-CALCULATION.md

 *   **Emissions Calculation:** Fully implemented in `data_management/services/emissions.py`.
     *   Relies on metric configuration (`emission_category`, `emission_sub_category`, `location`) and factor database.
     *   Scope is determined by the factor database, not inferred by the system.
+    *   **Automatic triggering** implemented via Django signals in `data_management/signals.py`.
 *   **Pollutant Calculation:** To be implemented in `data_management/services/pollutants.py`.
 *   **Energy Conversion Calculation:** To be implemented in `data_management/services/energy.py`.

 ## Future Work

-*   **Triggering Mechanism:** Implement a reliable method for initiating calculations automatically (scheduled tasks recommended for decoupling and performance).
+*   ~~**Triggering Mechanism:** Implement a reliable method for initiating calculations automatically (scheduled tasks recommended for decoupling and performance).~~ ✅ Implemented using Django signals for ReportedMetricValue changes.
 *   **Factor Management:** Create tools or scripts to populate and maintain the data in the factor tables.
 *   **Unit Conversion Expansion:** Enhance the current unit conversion system to handle a wider range of units and conversions.
 *   **Testing:** Implement thorough testing for factor lookups, unit conversions, and calculation logic.
 *   **Admin Interface:** Develop admin interfaces for monitoring and triggering emissions calculations.
+*   **Additional Signals:** Implement similar signal triggers for pollutant and energy calculations once those services are implemented.